zellerlab/ZellerLab.github.io/team/_posts/2021-02-01-karcher-nicolai.md

 linkedin: nicolai-karcher-a0700a201
 ---

 Nic was a postdoc in the Zeller lab from May 2022 to December 2024.
-Before that, he did his PhD with Nicola Segata (University of Trento, Italy) in collaboration with the Zeller lab.
-For his PhD work he used shotgun metagenomics data to study strain-level variation and strain transmission characteristics of human gut bacteria.
-His current research interests are disease signatures of the human gut microbiome (with a particular interest in colorectal cancer), how microbial metabolism of drugs is connected to solid organ transplantation outcomes as well as image analysis of intra-tumoral microbial FISH data.
+After that he joined Nassos Typas' group at EMBL as a Senior Bioinformatician.